pure-data/pd-lib-builder/tips-tricks.md

 Cross toolchains for OSX/MacOS are not generally distributed.
 Project `osxcross` from Thomas Poechtraeger can create them for Linux.

-## Building double-precision externals

-At the time of writing (2018-02) there is no official Pd that supports double-precision numbers yet.
-However, if you do get hold of an experimental double-precision Pd, you can easily build your externals for 64-bit numbers:

-   make CPPFLAGS="-DPD_FLOATSIZE=64"

 ## Universal binaries on macOS

 The compiler, by default, builds for the native architecture of the build